Building A Robust Toggle Menu

 To be clear: using a checkbox to control a menu should only be used as a temporary measure until JavaScript replaces it with a button.

-The <details> and <summary> elements provide an HTML native menu that can be toggled open and closed without any JavaScript.
-The ease of creating a navigation menu is why so many sites are now — checks notesnot using it?
+elements provide an HTML native menu that can be toggled open and closed without any JavaScript.
+The ease of creating a navigation menu is why so many sites are now — checks notes — not using it?

-<details> and <summary> were first supported in 2011 but didn't receive full adoption from all the major browser engines until 2020 when Edge switched to Chromium.
-However, current support for <details> and <summary> is excellent and it's only Internet Explorer that doesn't and will never recognise them, treating them each as a <div> instead.
+were first supported in 2011 but didn't receive full adoption from all the major browser engines until 2020 when Edge switched to Chromium.
+However, current support for <details>

 <nav>